The Sacrament of Initiation

 No. The Presbyterian Church has always placed great emphasis on the unity of the Christian church (Ephesians 4:4).
 We count anyone who has been baptized with water in the name of the Father, Son, and Holy Spirit a baptized Christian, regardless of the tradition within the Christian church that administered the baptism.
 You simply need to attend Inquirers Classes and become a member of the church.

 How can I arrange for my child to be baptized?

 In infant baptism, the parent(s) take the vows on behalf of the child and promise to raise their child in the Christian faith.
 Similarly, the congregation vows to support the child’s growth in faith.
 At least one parent must be a baptized Christian and a member of Nassau.

-If you are already a member of Nassau Presbyterian Church, contact Pastor Lauren McFeaters (609-924-0103 x102) and she will schedule the baptism and a baptism class.
+If you are already a member of Nassau Presbyterian Church, contact Sarah Finbow (Email Sarah Finbow, 609-924-0103 x107) and he will schedule the baptism and a baptism class.
 During the class the pastors will discuss the meaning of baptism with you to ensure that you understand the intention of the vows you will take.